 The Company may at times undertake a more detailed review of certain transactions.
-As part of these reviews, the Company requires all employees, agents and third-party representatives to cooperate with the Company, outside legal counsel, outside auditors, or other similar parties.
-The Company views failure to cooperate in an internal review as a breach of your obligations to the Company, and will deal with this failure severely in accordance with any local laws or regulations.
+As part of these reviews, the Company requires all directors, officers, employees, agents and third-party representatives to cooperate with the Company, outside legal counsel, outside auditors, or other similar parties.
+The Company views failure to cooperate in an internal review as a breach of your obligations to the Company, and will deal with this failure severely in accordance with the Company's policies and any local laws or regulations.